aryamansharma/MiniProject_Template/MiniProject_C/README.md

-C Programming Project - L&T Quiz
+C Programming Project - Snake Game

 * Add a brief discription about the project
 * Add the information about extra folders or files added